Irish language: Dialects

 Irish is represented by several traditional dialects and by various varieties of "urban" Irish.
 The latter have acquired lives of their own and a growing number of native speakers.
 Differences between the dialects make themselves felt in stress, intonation, vocabulary and structural features.

 Roughly speaking, the three major dialect areas which survive coincide roughly with the provinces of Connacht (Cúige Chonnacht), Munster (Cúige Mumhan) and Ulster (Cúige Uladh).
 Records of some dialects of Leinster (Cúige Laighean) were made by the Irish Folklore Commission and others.
 Newfoundland, in eastern Canada, had a form of Irish derived from the Munster Irish of the later 18th century (see Newfoundland Irish).

 Connacht

-Historically, Connacht Irish represents the westernmost remnant of a dialect area which once stretched from east to west across the centre of Ireland.
+Historically, Connacht Irish represents the westernmost remnant of a dialect area which once stretched across from the centre of Ireland.
 The strongest dialect of Connacht Irish is to be found in Connemara and the Aran Islands.
 Much closer to the larger Connacht Gaeltacht is the dialect spoken in the smaller region on the border between Galway (Gaillimh) and Mayo (Maigh Eo).
-There are a number of differences between the popular South Connemara form of Irish, the Mid-Connacht/Joyce Country form (on the border between Mayo and Galway) and the Achill and Erris forms in the north of the province.
+There are a number of differences between the popular South Connemara form of Irish, the Mid-Connacht/Joyce Country form (on the border between Mayo and Galway) and the Achill and Erris forms in the northwest of the province.